 Aside from skill performance evaluation, a CDL medical card is required to be qualified to drive and operate a commercial motor vehicle.
 Qualified drivers can help prevent CMV-related fatalities and injuries, according to the Federal Motor Carrier Safety Administration (FMCSA).

-Unfortunately, sometimes drivers do fail their DOT physical.
-For a variety of reasons, medical examiners may determine that you do not have the required fitness to complete your job safely.
-If this happens to you, don’t worry.
-You have options.
-Let’s explore what you can do next.
+Unfortunately, sometimes commercial trucking drivers do fail their DOT physical.
+A medical examiner may determine that you do not have the required health status to complete your job safely.
+If you are in a similar situation, there is no reason to be uneasy.
+There are practical options.

-During the DOT physical, the certified medical examiner will also look into your heart health, diabetes, sleep apnea and other brain conditions like epilepsy or strokes.
+During the DOT physical, the certified medical examiner will also look if you have heart disease and high blood pressure, weight problems, as well as check for other brain conditions like epilepsy or strokes.
 These conditions require more than the use of a simple accessory to improve.
 If you have any of these conditions, you may be at risk of failing your DOT physical.

-For example, if you have diabetes and find that on the day of your DOT physical, you’re having a particularly difficult time getting your blood sugar levels under control, your medical examiner could be forced to fail you.
-If you have diabetes that isn’t well controlled, they will likely present you with a short-term certification so that you can take a couple weeks to get your diabetes under better control.
-Use this time to visit specialists, talk to your doctor and implement healthier choices.
-Once you feel ready, come back into your local Statcare location and one of our staff will test you again.
+If you have diabetes, you might still be able to get a short-term certification so that you can take a couple of weeks to get your blood sugar level under better control.
+Use this period of time to visit specialists, talk to your doctor, and make healthier choices.
+Once you feel ready, come back to your local Statcare location to get tested again.

 Short-Term Medical Certification

 Short-term medical certifications are given by certified medical examiners to commercial drivers who could not pass their DOT physical.
 They allow you extra time to get these medical conditions under control.

 Most short-term medical certifications are valid for three months.
 In this time frame, you have to prove that you are fit to perform the duties of your truck-driving job.
 You are only allowed to have one short-term medical certification at a time.